 Transit to Antarctica in Drake Passage, Southern Ocean

-Geographic Interest: High-Nutrient-Low-Chlorophyll Regions, particularly the Southern Ocean; the broader Polar Regions.
+Geographic Interest: High-Nutrient-Low-Chlorophyll (HNLC) regions, particularly the Southern Ocean.
+The broader Polar regions, high-latitude environments and ice-ocean boundary.

 Iceberg A-57A originated from the Larsen Area, April 2018